Yacht Club Boys

 The Yacht Club Boys were a quartet of American comic singers, popular in the 1920s and 1930s.
-The best-known set of Yacht Club Boys consisted of Charlie Adler, George Kelly, Billy Mann, and Jimmie Kern.
+The best-known set of Yacht Club Boys consisted of Charlie Adler, George Kelly, Jimmie Kern, and Billy Mann.
 They made recordings from the 1920s and appeared as a specialty act in several feature films and short subjects of the 1930s.
 The Yacht Club Boys' screen career and on-screen behavior paralleled those of The Ritz Brothers, a musical-comedy trio doing the same type of musical burlesques.

+Charlie Adler, son of a New York tailor, broke into show business in 1919 as a singer (alongside future stars Jimmy Durante and Vincent Lopez) in a Coney Island beer parlor, and spent the next 12 years on stage in America and Europe.
+George Kelly was a dancer, singer, and comedian in eastern cabarets.
+Jimmie Kern spent six years studying law at Fordham University and another two years practicing law.
+Billy Mann worked in vaudeville and worked with Sophie Tucker in the Ziegfeld Follies.
+The four men joined forces in 1931 and worked steadily through 1939.